sam-k0/WoTModAssistantCore/readme.md

 - Install, Uninstall mods
 - Deactivate, Activate mods
 - Import mods from previous game versions
+- Move mods between different game versions
+- View mod information
 - Browse `wgmods.net` for mods
 - Drag and drop mod installation for `.wotmod` files
+- Version control for mods
+    - Example: If there's a dependency for two mods, and one of them is updated, the other will be automatically updated to the latest compatible version.

 ### Screenshots:
 <br>